Tirich Mir til topps

 Tirich Mir til topps (To the Top of Tirich Mir) is a Norwegian documentary film directed by Rasmus Breistein.
-It describes an expedition to the 7769 m peak Tirich Mir in the Hindu Kush in 1950.
-The summit was reached on July 23, and it was the fourth-highest ascent ever.
+It describes an expedition to the 7769 m peak Tirich Mir in the Hindu Kush in northern Pakistan in 1950.
+The summit was reached by a Norwegian-British expedition consisting of Arne Næss, P. Kvernberg, H. Berg, and Tony Streather, on July 23, and it was the fourth-highest ascent ever.
 The expedition, which started from Pakistan, was initiated by Arne Næss.
 The film premiered on August 25, 1952.

 The film was recorded as 16 mm film, and for screening in cinemas it was copied to 35 mm.